Kelly Jo Feinberg Memorial Essay Contest

 The subject matter of these essays matters less than the substance of the ideas therein.
 You can highlight an injustice, issue a call to action, find big meaning in small things, reflect on a personal struggle, etc. The voice-driven personal narratives of the “This I Believe” series (www.thisibelieve.org) and the Moth Radio Hour (http://themoth.org/radio) provide some good examples.
 The essay can be something written earlier or for a class or can be something written specifically for the contest.

 - Submit electronic copies of essays in PDF format or Word Doc format to email@example.com with FEINBERG CONTEST in the subject heading

-- Include contact information (name, email, phone #) in upper left corner of first page.
+- Include contact information (name, email, phone #, student ID #) in upper left corner of first page.

 - One submission per student.